Judge's Screen: Contents

 Judge's Screen is a GM's screen for the Basic rules, with a map and guide to Manhattan as depicted by Marvel Comics.
-The referee's side as a representative selection of tables, including the 'universal' table which is used to resolve most actions.
-The player's side shows the same 'universal' table, and a map of the Marvel version of Manhattan.
-There is also an eight-page booklet to accompany the map, describing the city and giving rough details of major criminal power blocs and S.H.I.E.L.D.
+The side for the gamemaster includes a selection of important tables, such as the 'universal' table for resolving the majority of game actions.
+The side for the players displays this same 'universal' table, along with a map of the Manhattan as seen in the Marvel universe.
+The package also includes an eight-page booklet to go along with the map, detailing the city and showing where both the major criminals and S.H.I.E.L.D. operate.

-The outside of the screen is enameled to provide protection, and features a map of Manhattan and the Universal Table in full color.
-On the inside of the screen is an assortment of tables for the Gamemaster's use, including another Universal Table.
-The other tables are random non-player characters, speeds, weapons and damage, rank numbers, and more.
-The 'Hero's Guide to New York' gives a short history of Manhattan, pointing out some of the scenic features of the various areas of the island, giving hints on some of the organizations in the Marvel universe.
+The outside of the screen is protected by enamel, and its map of Manhattan and Universal Table are presented in full color.
+The assorted tables on the inside of the screen for the gamemaster include items such as another Universal Table, random non-player characters, speeds, weapons and damage, and rank numbers.
+The booklet 'Hero's Guide to New York' provides a brief history of Manhattan, with some of its scenic features, and information on a selection of organizations found there.